Making Bathing Enjoyable Once Again

 Mobility bath solutions come in all shapes, sizes and price ranges, so that whether you are after a simple bath bench or a rotating battery-operated chair akin to something you might expect to find aboard the star ship Enterprise, you will definitely find your perfect fit.
 These are some of the most popular bath and shower solutions on the market:

 There are many companies in the UK that can help you find your perfect mobility bath solution.
-These include Gainsborough Specialist Bathing (boasting 25 years in the industry and offering solutions that meet demands of the modern care environment), Mobility Plus + Bathing Ltd (offering a host of walk-in bath, walk-in shower and wet room solutions), Age UK (a registered charity offering a range of baths and showers as well as stairlifts), and Bathtime Mobility (selling walk in baths, power baths, bath lifts, showers, wet rooms and more).
-Opus Bathing undertakes bathroom renovations but also offers a quality mobility bath service.
+These include Gainsborough Specialist Bathing (boasting 30 years in the industry and offering solutions that meet demands of the modern care environment), Mobility Plus + Bathing Ltd (offering a host of walk-in bath, walk-in shower and wet room solutions), Age UK (a registered charity offering a range of baths and showers as well as stairlifts) and Bathtime Mobility (selling walk in baths, power baths, bath lifts, showers, wet rooms and more).

 Before buying a mobility bath solution, doing the required research is a must.
 Speak first and foremost to an occupational therapist, who will advise you of the type of aid you need.
 Visit as many companies as you have time to and ask them to try out different chairs, and to see all available models of walk-in showers and wet rooms.